adrianofelix019/Codewars-Challenges/README.md

 # Codewars-Challenges

-This repository contains the files with the challenges I completed on [Codewars](https://www.codewars.com/).
+This repository contains the files with the challenges I've completed on [Codewars](https://www.codewars.com/).
-Each solved challenge is inside a file with its description as comment.
+Each solved challenge is in a file with its description as comment.

 Check my Codewars profile [here](https://www.codewars.com/users/AdrianoFelix019).